vyasdeepti/NLP-Basics/README.md

 Welcome to the **NLP Basics** repository!
 This repository serves as a comprehensive guide for beginners and enthusiasts to explore the foundational concepts and techniques in **Natural Language Processing (NLP)**.
 It contains interactive Jupyter Notebooks and Python scripts that demonstrate various NLP workflows, algorithms, and applications.

+Natural Language Processing (NLP) is a subfield of Artificial Intelligence (AI) and linguistics that focuses on the interaction between computers and human language.
+NLP enables machines to understand, interpret, and generate human language in a way that is both meaningful and useful.

+Key Goals of NLP:
+Language Understanding:

+The ability to comprehend the meaning behind words, sentences, and context.
+Examples: Sentiment analysis, text classification, entity recognition.
+Language Generation:

+The ability to produce coherent and contextually relevant human-like text.
+Examples: Text summarization, chatbots, machine translation.

+Why is NLP Important?
+NLP enables machines to bridge the gap between human communication and computers, making technology more accessible and human-friendly.
+It powers many modern applications that improve efficiency, automate tasks, and enhance user experiences in various domains like healthcare, finance, education, and entertainment.

 ---

 ## Repository Overview